mbaumer/us_hep_funding/docs/_states/IN.md

 [IN-01](#IN-01)  [IN-02](#IN-02)  [IN-03](#IN-03)  [IN-04](#IN-04)  [IN-05](#IN-05)  [IN-06](#IN-06)  [IN-07](#IN-07)  [IN-08](#IN-08)  [IN-09](#IN-09)

 # IN -- Sen. Joe Donnelly (D) and  Sen. Todd Young (R)
+## Committees
+Joe Donnelly is not on any of our key committees

+Todd Young is the #14 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
 ```
 In the past 5 years, this state has received: